-Having already opened 60 stores around the world, including one in San Francisco, it was a sure bet that sooner rather than later that the Japanese souffle-pancake chain would open up a store in Sydney.
+Having already opened 60 stores around the world, including one in San Francisco, it was a sure bet that sooner rather than later that Gram Cafe and Pancakes, the Japanese souffle-pancake chain would open up a store in Sydney.
 And when it did, well, Chatswood’s newest eatery was like all other ‘new and must-try’ openings with queues going out the door.

 Aside from the general love that people have for pancakes, these egg-white heavy pancakes are whipped first and steamed under metal domes before being cooked, which results in their cloud-like puff and aesthetic appeal.
-Customers can then choose from eight varieties such as matcha, caramelised banana, tiramisu, and honeyed apple with Earl Grey-cream to take them up to seventh heaven.
+Customers can then choose from several varieties such as matcha, caramelised banana, tiramisu, and honeyed apple with Earl Grey-cream to take them up to seventh heaven.

 The ingredients themselves are imported directly from Japan and consequently cannot be found in Australia so there’s no chance of you being able to replicate them at home.
 (Or, so we’re told.)